 Craft recommends assigning one person to address program questions and, if you’re offering a bulk option, to work directly with businesses and nonprofits.
 He also recommends training a go-to person in billing and credit and collections to handle any financial issues.

 - Make it personal—highlight the opportunity to help a neighbor, friend, or family member

-- Address the increased level of need due to the COVID-19 pandemic and ask customers to help if they’re able
+- Address the increased level of need due to rising inflation and the persistence of COVID-19, and ask customers to help if they’re able

 - Create a monetary or “number of gifts made” goal and communicate progress toward it

 Social media is a favorite channel for spreading the word about gift-of-energy programs.
-Here are some examples from 2020 to inspire your own campaigns (figure 1).
+Here are some examples to inspire your own campaigns (figure 2).